 Much Love, G x

 Allergens: Soya, Wheat I used Tofoo's Organic Extra Firm Tofu.
 If you don't have tamari sauce, you can use soy sauce.
+As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Vegetables & Protein